 Smarter Irrigation for Profit

-The first phase of the project (SIP1) was conducted between 2015 and 2018.
-The outcomes were significant for the dairy industry in identifying irrigation management practices that were constraining optimal yield potential of fodder and pastures on irrigated areas.
+The first phase of the Smarter Irrigation for Profit project (SIP1) was conducted between 2015 and 2018 and measured the outcomes of amended irrigation strategies and technologies on five 'Optimisation Irrigation Dairy Farms' in Victoria, New South Wales, South Australia, Queensland and Western Australia.
+The outcomes were significant for the dairy industry in identifying irrigation management practices that were constraining optimal yield of pastures and crops on irrigated areas.

 SIP1: Key findings for dairy

 - Many operators are not getting the basics right.
 Conducting annual system checks including pumps, getting the start-up time right and avoiding the ‘green drought’ increased productivity by 40% on some sites.

 - Variable rate irrigation can achieve productivity gains of 30%.